ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * JSON data - the JSON message data to be receive of exactly the message size specified (no NUL termination is required or expected).

-The packaging of an JSON message for deliver over RUDP is known as "json/stream"):
+The packaging of an JSON message for deliver over a stream is known as "json/stream"):

 ### JSON Signaling over RUDP ###